connectrpc/conformance/docs/authoring_test_cases.md

  > * `client_tls_creds`
  > * `message_receive_limit`
  >
- > If a test is specific to one of these values, it should instead be indicated in the directives for the test suite itself.
+ > If a test is specific to one of the first four fields, it should instead be indicated in the directives for the test suite itself.

 ### Raw payloads